cliffore/millms/README.md

     python make-ref-align.py

+4: Execute the Python script to enter each prompt through the suite of SAEs, e.g.

+    python run-saes.py

 ### Making changes

 1: To update this process to use a different source, change the Java code to parse the source owl files differently (and build the jar artifact again if needed) and also the make-ref-align.py script that parses the